brandon099/Cloudflare-IPv6-DDNS/README.txt

 Once the script is configured properly, execute it and it will update the A record of the associated zone to the IP address of the network the computer the script is being run from.

-Once confirmed it is working, it can be configured as a cron job to run frequently to avoid any downtime if the public IP address of your modem changes.
+Once confirmed it is working, it can be configured as a cron job or automation program such as Jenkins to run frequently to avoid any downtime if the public IP address of your modem changes.